Peter Burrows: Episcopal ministry

 10 Downing Street announced on 6 October 2011 that Burrows had been nominated suffragan Bishop of Doncaster in the Diocese of Sheffield.
 He was duly consecrated an Anglican bishop at York Minster on 2 February and welcomed at Sheffield Cathedral on 5 February and at Doncaster Minster on 11 February 2012.
 Upon Steven Croft's translation from Sheffield to Oxford, Burrows became acting Bishop of Sheffield (episcopal commissary) for the ensuing vacancy.
 Burrows retired effective 30 September 2019.

-Safeguarding controversy and CDM complaint

-A survivor of child sex abuse made a formal complaint in May 2016 under the Clergy Disciplinary Measure procedure against Burrows and five other bishops (Steven Croft, Martyn Snow, Glyn Webster, Roy Williamson, John Sentamu) for failing to act on his allegations.
-The survivor said he first told Burrows in 2012 about his abuse by a serving priest.
-All five bishops dismissed the complaint owing to the one-year time limit imposed by the CDM process.

 Personal life

 He was married to Jane Susan Allsop from 1975 until her death in 2018.
 The couple had two adult children: one son, Adam and one daughter, Amie.